 Hunter Glenn Estate was founded by 4th generation Napa Valley family, the brother and sister team of Caroline and Jeffrey Shifflett, Jr., and their mother Ellen.
-A 120 acre property near the town of Yountville has been owned by the family since 1942.
-Patriarch Wade Sr. and his wife Mimi purchased this land at the end of Darms lane; the property is gorgeous featuring a diversity of terrain – covering both the valley floor and lower foothills of the Mayacamas Mountains up to about 600 feet in elevation.
+A 120-acre property near the town of Yountville has been owned by the family since 1942.
+Patriarch Wade Sr. and his wife May purchased this land at the end of Darms lane; the property is gorgeous featuring a diversity of terrain – covering both the valley floor and lower foothills of the Mayacamas mountains up to about 600 feet in elevation.

-And grapes from the property have in part been used for the Shifflett Estate wines.
-Wade and Olga’s son, Jeffrey Shifflett, Sr., former lawyer turned vintner began Shifflett Estate in 1998 focusing on producing mostly Cabernet Sauvignon wines from both the estate and other parts of the Napa Valley.
+And grapes from the property have in part been used for the the family’s own wines.
+Wade and Olga’s son, Jeffrey Shifflett, Sr., former lawyer turned vintner began his own label in 1998 focusing on producing mostly Cabernet Sauvignon wines from both the estate and other parts of the Napa Valley.

-Jeffrey Shifflett, Jr. manages the Shifflett Estate and is also the winemaker for Hunter Glenn.
-He worked a harvest in Australia and also at nearby Elyse Winery.
-Like her brother, Caroline grew up in the Napa Valley (catch up on her wine travels and adventures at Chardonnay Moi); she is responsible for both their direct to consumer sales and trade accounts.
-When deciding upon a name for the wine, they decided to use each others middle names (Caroline’s is Hunt and Jeffrey’s is Glenn) opting for Hunter Glenn rather then Hunt Glenn due to its better sounding name.
+Jeffrey Shifflett, Jr. manages the property and is also the winemaker for Hunter Glenn.
+He worked a harvest in Australia and also worked several harvests at nearby Elyse Winery.
+Like her brother, Caroline grew up in the Napa Valley (catch up on her wine travels and adventures at Chardonnay Moi); she is responsible for both their direct-to-consumer sales and trade accounts.
+When deciding upon a name for the wine, they decided to use each other’s middle names (Caroline’s is Hunt and Jeffrey’s is Glenn) opting for Hunter Glenn rather than Hunt Glenn due to its better sounding name.

-In addition to using grapes from the Shifflett Estate, Hunter Glenn also sources grapes from the Hunter Glenn Vineyard, 5 acres located in the southern St. Helena City limits.
+In addition to using grapes from the family property, Hunter Glenn also sources grapes from the Hunter Glenn Vineyard, 5 acres located in the southern St. Helena City limits.
 Previously planted entirely to Cabernet Sauvignon, this vineyard is now planted to Cabernet Sauvignon, Cabernet Franc, Petite Verdot and Merlot.

-The first vintage of Hunter Glenn was in 2014 – the wine was made at Elyse Winery for several years until an old barn on the Shifflett Estate was converted into a winery – opening just in time for the 2018 harvest.
+The first vintage of Hunter Glenn was in 2014 – the wine was made at Elyse Winery for several years and bottled at Miner Family in Oakville.
+After converting an old barn to a winery, their wine making operations are now on site of the Shifflet Vineyard.
 Small but functional, the winery is plenty large enough to accommodate their current approximately 500 case per year production.
-Ideally, eventually a small cave would be drilled into one of the nearby hillsides.

 The 2016 Hunter Glenn Red Wine Blend takes some time to open on the bouquet – the aromas are eventually teased out with time in the glass showing cherry cola and raspberry with a hint of mocha.
 Some wines are made with a versatility of food pairings in mind; this is one of them.
 With bright acidity throughout the palate – offers flavors of red cherry, currants and cranberry.
 Shows a lingering tartness of fruit complemented by a very pleasing texture with fine-grained well integrated tannins anchoring a supple finish.